 Josho Brouwers studied Archaeology & Prehistory (1998-2005) at the VU University Amsterdam.
 At the same institution, he also wrote a PhD thesis (2010) on warfare in Early Greece (Late Bronze Age to Archaic).
 He conducted postdoctoral research at the University of Thessaly from 2009 to 2011 (NWO Rubicon grant).
 Among other things, he was Editor-in-Chief of print magazines about the ancient world from 2012 to 2017.

 Josho’s dissertation was published in a revised and more accessible form as Henchmen of Ares: Warriors and Warfare in Early Greece (2013).
 He also wrote a book on Greek mythology, which was published in Dutch by Athenaeum in Amsterdam (2014).
-He works as a freelance teacher and speaker, giving courses and lectures about a wide variety of topics related to the ancient world.
-On occasion, he has appeared on the national radio.
+He has published widely on the ancient world and has also worked as a freelance teacher and speaker.

 Since 2017, Josho is Editor-in-Chief of Ancient World Magazine.